 Start by switching from pasteurized, vinegar-brined condiments to the live, fermented versions of pickles, sauerkraut, salsa, ketchup, sour cream, kimchi, and yogurt.
 You can also drink 2 to 3 ounces (60 to 90 ml) of fermented beverages every couple of days.
 Kombucha, kvass, and unpasteurized kefir are readily available at many health food stores.

 It can be overwhelming to figure out how to add fermented foods to your diet, but don’t worry!
-My new cookbook Fermented Foods to Every Meal gives you a fool-proof strategety to trick even your pickiest of eaters into eating delicious fermented foods at every meal!
+My cookbook Fermented Foods to Every Meal gives you a fool-proof strategety to trick even your pickiest of eaters into eating delicious fermented foods at every meal!

 Each chapter in Fermented Foods to Every Meal delves into one of these ten fermented foods and teaches readers how to make it at home.
 Then I guide you through simple ways to use each live-culture powerhouse food, starting with simple recipes, such as Sweet Crème Grilled Peaches, and moving into more inventive eats that cross over with ferments from other chapters.